 There can be major physical and/or psychological changes as a result of a terminal disease or illness.
 Pain, fatigue, reduced mobility and sensitivity, depression, an altered sense of your body image and self-image, the list goes on.
 Each of these can present a stumbling block of you’re used to sex being a certain way and now need to change to accommodate your new situation.

-Expectations of what sex is, or what it should be now.
-Our expectations can have a huge impact on how we approach being sexual.
+Our expectations of what sex is, or what it should be, can have a huge impact on how we approach being sexual.
 If you think that the way you had sex five years ago is the only way to do it, you’ll likely be frustrated by sex now.
 Or if you imagine that sex at the end of life is going to be like it is in the movies, you may also be disappointed.
 You can’t help but have expectations, but try and remember that sexuality is completely individual, subjective, and unique in a given situation.
 If you want to be sexual now, the way that will look won’t be exactly like anything else you’ve experienced before, because you’ve never been here before.

 Get the answers you need.
 Health care professionals may not bring up sex, so if you’ve got questions and concerns, you may have to raise them.
+You may also want to seek out support from a sexuality professional.
 You have a right to whatever information or support is available, so even though it’s hard remember that it’s part of their job and you’re doing nothing wrong by asking.